Newsbytes: Japan Arcades Update; Deeproot Pinball Auction; Street Fighter 6 & House of the Dead Remake; More

 Japanese Arcade Updates

-We haven’t heard as much as we normally do from arcade developers in Japan over the past two years now, but despite a lot of the bad news (some accurate, much of it hyperbolic), some companies have continued working on new games.
-I do need to emphasize that the games mentioned here are primarily designed for the Japanese market and not the Western one, thus the only chances of seeing these titles in North America is through imports.
-While Round1USA is currently the most active importer of such games, they don’t import every release, so it’s not a guarantee.
+We haven’t heard as much as we normally do from arcade developers in Japan over the past two years now, but despite a lot of the bad news (some accurate, much of it hyperbolic), companies have continued working on new games.
+I do need to emphasize that the games mentioned here are primarily designed for the Japanese market and not the Western one, thus the only chances of seeing these titles in North America is through imports or Round1USA.
+While the latter does bring some games over officially, they don’t get every release, so it’s not a guarantee.
+Thanks to Ted, Blake & MrJBRPG for sending these.

 Deeproot Pinball Assets Going Up For Sale At Auction